Going concern: Accounting

-The going concern concept is not clearly defined anywhere in generally accepted accounting principles, and so is subject to a considerable amount of interpretation regarding when an entity should report it.
+The going concern concept is not clearly defined anywhere in the US generally accepted accounting principles, and so is subject to a considerable amount of interpretation regarding when an entity should report it.
 However, generally accepted auditing standards (GAAS) do instruct an auditor regarding the consideration of an entity's ability to continue as a going concern.

 The auditor evaluates an entity's ability to continue as a going concern for a period not less than one year following the date of the financial statements being audited (a longer period may be considered if the auditor believes such extended period to be relevant).
 The auditor considers such items as negative trends in operating results, loan defaults, denial of trade credit from suppliers uneconomical long-term commitments, and legal proceedings in deciding if there is a substantial doubt about an entity's ability to continue as a going concern.
 If so, the auditor must draw attention to the uncertainty regarding the entity's ability to continue as a going concern, in their auditor's report.
 On the other hand, inappropriate use of the going concern assumption by an entity may cause the auditor to issue an adverse opinion on the financial statements.
 This Guidance provides a framework to assist directors, audit committees and finance teams in determining whether it is appropriate to adopt the going concern basis for preparing financial statements and in making balanced, proportionate and clear disclosures.
 Separate standards and guidance have been issued by the Auditing Practices Board to address the work of auditors in relation to going concern.